Behind the Scenes: Creating 'The First Foresters'

 John took the natural themes of life and growth – and death and decay – and interwove them with inferences of drama and movement, ritual and magic, and of immersion and the woodland edge.
 John’s photography helps to link today’s woodland environment with our evocation of ancient Neolithic life.
 Throughout the resource, the Neolithic woodland environment is variously described as a wildwood (to be tamed or feared), a timber resource (to be used or controlled), a place of ancient mystery (to be worshipped and respected) and a familiar natural world (in which to live, hunt and gather).

 To populate our Neolithic wildwood and imagine its new structures, we turned to archaeological reconstruction artists Alan Braby, Alex Leonard and Alice Watterson.
 We wanted to explore Neolithic imaginatively, using narrative characterisation rooted in archaeological knowledge.
 Their characters and illustrations support creative writing tasks where children must put their own imaginations to the test.

 Archaeologist Kim Biddulph guided artist Alex Leonard in the illustration of our Neolithic tribe, using lots of archaeological evidence to help.
-For example, old Tanta’s most treasured possession is a ‘greenstone axehead’ of Alpine Jadetitie (one of the most iconic of European Neolithic artefacts), and several of our characters wear or carry items from the equipment of the most famous Neolithic character of all, Ötzi the Iceman.
+For example, old Tanta’s most treasured possession is a ‘greenstone axehead’ of Alpine Jadeite (one of the most iconic of European Neolithic artefacts), and several of our characters wear or carry items from the equipment of the most famous Neolithic character of all, Ötzi the Iceman.
 Our lead character, Winta, carries a knife and sheath based on his kit (linking to the evidence) and a skull in a basket (linking to the narrative).